DEFRA/quke/README.md

 Quke is a gem that helps you to build a suite of [Cucumber](https://cucumber.io/) acceptance tests.

 Quke tries to simplify the process of writing and running these tests by setting up **Cucumber** for you.
-It handles the config to allow you to run them in [Firefox](https://www.mozilla.org/en-GB/firefox/new/) (via Selenium) and [Chrome](https://www.google.co.uk/chrome/browser/desktop/) (via [Selenium](https://github.com/SeleniumHQ/selenium/tree/master/rb)), or the headless browser [PhantomJS](http://phantomjs.org/) (via [Poltergeist](https://github.com/teampoltergeist/poltergeist)).
+It handles the config to allow you to run them in [Firefox](https://www.mozilla.org/en-GB/firefox/new/) (via Selenium) and [Chrome](https://www.google.co.uk/chrome/browser/desktop/) via [Selenium](https://github.com/SeleniumHQ/selenium/tree/master/rb).
 It also has out of the box support for using [Browserstack automate](https://www.browserstack.com).
 This leaves you to focus on just your tests.

 It was born out of trying to make the process for team members without a development background as simple as possible, and to get them involved in writing and building acceptance tests that they then manage.